MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/org-data-upload-tips.md

 #### Rules for field values

-The field values in the data row must comply with the following formatting rules:
+The field values in data rows must comply with the following formatting rules:

-* The required EffectiveDate and HireDate field values must be in the MM/DD/YYYY format
+* The required EffectiveDate and HireDate field values must be in the MM/DD/YYYY format.
-* The required PersonId and ManagerId field values must be a valid email address (for example, gc@contoso.com)
+* The required PersonId and ManagerId field values must be a valid email address (for example, gc@contoso.com).
-* The required TimeZone field values must be in a supported Windows format
+* The required TimeZone field values must be in a supported Windows format.
-* The required Layer field values must contain numbers only
+* The required Layer field values must contain numbers only.
-* The required HourlyRate field values must contain numbers only, which Workplace Analytics assumes is in US dollars for calculations and data analysis
+* The required HourlyRate field values must contain numbers only, which Workplace Analytics assumes is in US dollars for calculations and data analysis.
- * Double-byte characters, such as Japanese characters, are permitted in the data values.
+* Limit the character length of field values in rows to a maximum of 128 KB, which is about 1024 x 128 characters.

 >[!Note]
 > Workplace Analytics does not currently perform currency conversions for HourlyRate data.
 All calculations and data analysis in Workplace Analytics assume the data to be in US dollars.

-#### Rules for characters in field headers
+##### Rules for characters in field values

-Be sure that the field values in your organizational data _do not_ contain any of the following characters:
+ * Double-byte characters, such as Japanese characters, _are_ permitted in the field values.
+ * The following characters are _not_ permitted in field values:

    * tilde (~)
    * "new line" (\n)
    * Double quotes (" ")
    * Single quotes (' ')

 <!-- FORMERLY HERE:
 * No accent marks (á)
 * No short or long dashes (-, --)
-* No commas (,)
+* No commas (,)  -->
-* Limit character length of field values in rows to a maximum of 128 KB, which is about 1024 x 128 characters   -->